Groestlcoin/ord/docs/src/inscriptions.md

 Inscriptions
 ============

-Inscriptions inscribe sats with arbitrary content, creating bitcoin-native digital artifacts, more commonly known as NFTs.
+Inscriptions inscribe gros with arbitrary content, creating groestlcoin-native digital artifacts, more commonly known as NFTs.
 Inscriptions do not require a sidechain or separate token.

-These inscribed sats can then be transferred using bitcoin transactions, sent to bitcoin addresses, and held in bitcoin UTXOs.
-These transactions, addresses, and UTXOs are normal bitcoin transactions, addresses, and UTXOS in all respects, with the exception that in order to send individual sats, transactions must control the order and value of inputs and outputs according to ordinal theory.
+These inscribed gros can then be transferred using groestlcoin transactions, sent to groestlcoin addresses, and held in groestlcoin UTXOs.
+These transactions, addresses, and UTXOs are normal groestlcoin transactions, addresses, and UTXOS in all respects, with the exception that in order to send individual gros, transactions must control the order and value of inputs and outputs according to ordinal theory.